Vyral/shawn-lepp-recruiting/_drafts/what-are-you-emphasizing-in-your-business-plan.md

 {% include youtube.html %}

-Your business plan should be about more than your short-term success.
+<center>Your business plan should be about more than your short-term success.</center>

 Now that we’re just past the halfway point of the year, it’s a good time to **review your business plan** if you haven’t already done so.
 Are you on track to meet your goals?